Paper chromatography: R_{F} value, solutes, and solvents

-For example, if a compound travels 9.9 cm and the solvent front travels 12.7 cm, the R_{ƒ} value = (9.9/12.7) = 0.779 or 0.78.
-R_{ƒ} value depends on temperature and the solvent used in experiment, so several solvents offer several R_{ƒ} values for the same mixture of compound.
+For example, if a compound travels 9.9 cm and the solvent front travels 12.7 cm, the R_{F} value = (9.9/12.7) = 0.779 or 0.78.
+R_{F} value depends on temperature and the solvent used in experiment, so several solvents offer several R_{F} values for the same mixture of compound.
 A solvent in chromatography is the liquid the paper is placed in, and the solute is the ink which is being separated.

 Pigments and polarity

 Paper chromatography is one method for testing the purity of compounds and identifying substances.
 Paper chromatography is a useful technique because it is relatively quick and requires only small quantities of material.
 Separations in paper chromatography involve the principle of partition.
 In paper chromatography, substances are distributed between a stationary phase and a mobile phase.
 The stationary phase is the water trapped between the cellulose fibers of the paper.
 The mobile phase is a developing solution that travels up the stationary phase, carrying the samples with it.
 Components of the sample will separate readily according to how strongly they adsorb onto the stationary phase versus how readily they dissolve in the mobile phase.

-When a colored chemical sample is placed on a filter paper, the colors separate from the sample by placing one end of the paper in a solvent.
+When a colored chemical sample is placed on a filter paper, the colors can be separated by placing one end of the paper in a solvent.
 The solvent diffuses up the paper, dissolving the various molecules in the sample according to the polarities of the molecules and the solvent.
 If the sample contains more than one color, that means it must have more than one kind of molecule.
-Because of the different chemical structures of each kind of molecule, the chances are very high that each molecule will have at least a slightly different polarity, giving each molecule a different solubility in the solvent.
-The unequal solubility causes the various color molecules to leave solution at different places as the solvent continues to move up the paper.
-The more soluble a molecule is, the higher it will migrate up the paper.
+Because of the different chemical structures of each kind of molecule, each molecule will have at least a slightly different polarity, giving each molecule a different solubility in the solvent.
+The unequal solubility causes the various color molecules to travel at different rates as the solvent carries them up the paper.
+The more soluble a molecule is, the faster it will migrate up the paper.
 If a chemical is very non-polar it will not dissolve at all in a very polar solvent.
 This is the same for a very polar chemical and a very non-polar solvent.

-When using water (a very polar substance) as a solvent, the more polar the color, the higher it will rise on the papers.